-The second round of applications will close while the initial round of applications is being reviewed and scored.
+The second round of applications will likely close while the initial round of applications is being reviewed and scored.
 Upon closing of the application period, the BDO will review the new round of applications using the same gating criteria used for the initial round of funding.
-In addition, Round 2 applications must contain a majority of targeted BSLs - defined as locations that were not included in applications received in Round 1.
+In addition, Round 2 applications must contain only targeted BSLs - defined as locations that were not included in applications received in Round 1.
 If gating criteria are not met or an application fails to provide all required documentation, the application will be removed from consideration.
-Gating criteria review for the second round will last for a shorter period (14 days) due to the expected lower volume of applications.
-The BDO will publish information regarding accepted applications on its website and notify unsuccessful applicants that their applications were removed from consideration.
-Any locations that have not been included in applications will be noted by the BDO and prioritized for future funding opportunities.
+The BDO estimates the Gating Criteria Review for the second round will last for a shorter period due to the expected lower volume of applications.